Fr3nchK1ss/SnakeD/README.md

 SnakeD is not "yet another snake game", it is a study project to show off D
 contract programming (CP) capabilities.
 The goal is too verify if D contract
 programming features can cover strong design requirements.
 Here, those
-requirements are generated from the aeronautic industry guideline DO-178c.
+requirements are generated from the aeronautical industry guideline DO-178c.

 ![Screenshot](https://raw.githubusercontent.com/Fr3nchK1ss/SnakeD/master/screenshot.png)